All Products

 Correction operations are not supported if the source database has no corresponding data.

-The data transmission service allows you to skip full verification for a project that is being verified or has failed verification.
+The data transmission service allows you to skip full verification for a task that is being verified or has failed verification.
 On the Full Verification page, click Skip Full Verification.
 In the dialog box that appears, click OK.

 Important

-After the full verification is completed, you can click Go To Next Stage to start a forward switchover.
+After full verification is completed, you can click Go To Next Stage to start a forward switchover.
 After you enter the switchover process, you cannot rerun the current verification task to compare or correct data.

 image.png